whykusanagi/VTuberHub/README.md

 Copyright (c) 2025 whyKusanagi

-This project is licensed under the MIT License with Non-Commercial Use Only restrictions.
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 **Key Points:**
 - ✅ Free to use, modify, and distribute for **non-commercial purposes**
-- ✅ Provided "AS IS" with **no warranty or liability**
+- ✅ Must provide **attribution** (credit the original author)
+- ✅ Modified works must use the **same license** (ShareAlike)
-- ❌ **Commercial use is prohibited** (contact for commercial licensing)
+- ❌ **Commercial use is prohibited**
+- ⚠️ **No warranty or liability** - software provided "AS IS"
 - 📄 See [LICENSE](LICENSE) file for full terms

-**Summary**: Use this software freely for personal or educational purposes.
-Do not use it in commercial products or services without explicit permission from the copyright holder.
+**Summary**: Use this software freely for personal, educational, or other non-commercial purposes.
+Commercial use requires separate licensing.
+Always provide attribution when sharing or modifying.